Requesting permission for noise pollution for construction and demolition

 • You pass on:

-• in which area you are going to build or demolish
+• In which area you will build or demolish

-• what the distance is to homes and other noise-sensitive buildings such as hospitals, nursing homes and schools
+• What the distance is to residences and other noise-sensitive buildings such as hospitals, nursing homes and schools

-• how and with what you are going to build or demolish
+• how and with what you will build or demolish

-• what you do to cause as little noise pollution as possible
+• What you do to minimize noise pollution

-• how to tell people in the neighborhood about the noise pollution
+• How you tell people in the neighborhood about noise pollution

-• how and to whom people in the neighborhood can report nuisance
+• how and to whom people in the neighborhood can report nuisances

 Description